 One final point about moving lenders…

 Since October 2016 there has been a substantial rule change that has come into effect which does make it more difficult to qualify for purchasing a home today.
 That is the truth and there is no getting around it.
-However, if you are simply renewing your mortgage with a different lender, although you DO have to re qualify, you are grandfathered in under the pre-October 2016 guidelines… which is great news, and ensures that you have a much better chance of being able to move lenders if it makes sense to do so.
+However, if you are simply renewing your mortgage with a different lender, although you DO have to re-qualify, you have grandfathered in under the pre-October 2016 guidelines… which is great news, and ensures that you have a much better chance of being able to move lenders if it makes sense to do so.

 If you are looking for honest, unbiased advice from a mortgage broker in Regina Skott Enns would love to talk with you!